FHIR/fhir-package-loader/README.md

 #### `loadPackage(name: string, version: string): Promise<LoadStatus>`

 Loads the specified package version.
 The version may be a specific version (e.g., `1.2.3`), a wildcard patch version (e.g., `1.2.x`), `dev` (to indicate the local development build in your FHIR cache), `current` (to indicate the current master/main build), `current$branchname` (to indicate the current build on a specific branch), or `latest` (to indicate the most recent published version).
 Returns the [LoadStatus](src/loader/PackageLoader.ts).

+#### `loadVirtualPackage(pkg: VirtualPackage): Promise<LoadStatus>`

+Loads a resources from a passed in implementation of the [VirtualPackage](src/virtual/VirtualPackage.ts) interface.
+This allows for "virtual" packages that do not come from a registry nor are stored in the local FHIR package cache.
+The [DiskBasedVirtualPackage](src/virtual/DiskBasedVirtualPackage.ts) implementation allows resources from arbitrary file paths (folders or direct files) to be loaded as a package.
+The [InMemoryVirtualPackage](src/virtual/InMemoryVirtualPackage.ts) implementation allows resources in a Map to be loaded as a package.
+Developers may also provide their own implementation of the VirtualPackage interface.
+Returns the [LoadStatus](src/loader/PackageLoader.ts).

 #### `getPackageLoadStatus(name: string, version: string): LoadStatus`